philterd/philter/docs/docs/evaluating-performance.md

 }
 ```

 The first thing we need to do is to set the name of the policy.
-Replace `default` with `evaluation` and save the file.
+Set the name to `evaluation` and save the policy.

 #### Identifying the Filters You Need

-The rest of the file contains the filters that are enabled in the default policy.
-We need to make sure that each type of sensitive information that you want to redact is represented by a filter in this file.
-Look through the rest of the policy and determine which filters are listed that you do not need and also which filters you do need that are not listed.
+The policy contains the filters that are enabled.
+We need to make sure that each type of sensitive information that you want to redact is represented by a filter in the policy.
+Look through the policy and determine which filters are listed that you do not need and also which filters you do need that are not listed.

 #### Disabling Filters We Do Not Need

 If a filter is listed in the policy, and you do not need the filter you have two options.
-You can either delete those lines from the policy and save the file, or you can set the filter's `enabled` property to false.
+You can either remove the filter from the policy, or you can set the filter's `enabled` property to false.
 Using the `enabled` property allows you to keep the filter configuration in the policy in case it is needed later but both options have the same effect.

 #### Enabling Filters Not in the Default Policy